almic/zombie-game/README.md

 My first game project, an arcade-style zombie FPS.
 Collect weapons, ammo, and blast zombies.

-# Zombie AI TODOs

-- [ ] Add hearing sense
-    - [ ] Connect to chase target goal, use hearing information if more recent than last seen velocity
-    - [ ] Connect to investigate goal, use hearing information to face and travel towards

 # TODO

-- [ ] Allow setting base volume and pitch for Layered and Choice sounds to affect all direct SoundResources contained.
-Does not apply to nested containers.
 - [ ] Make zombie face position of navigation target when nav ends, otherwise they could fail to look fully towards the target and "miss" the goal
 - [ ] Check that chase / attack goals are navigating correctly.
 Looks like chase